hannahtjacob/hannahtjacob.github.io/privacy.md

-# Privacy Policy for Tip++
+# Privacy Policy for Tip++/Find++

 Last Updated: 09-08-2024

-Hannah Jacob ("us", "we", or "our") operates the Tip++ mobile application (the "Service").
+Hannah Jacob ("us", "we", or "our") operates the Tip++ and Find++ mobile applications (the "Services").

-This page informs you of our policies regarding the collection, use, and disclosure of personal information when you use our Service.
+This page informs you of our policies regarding the collection, use, and disclosure of personal information when you use our Services.

 ## Information Collection and Use